AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

 epochs: EEG data loaded as MNE Epochs objects.
 data: Processed EEG data in numpy array format.
 labels: Labels associated with the loaded EEG data.

-#### Purpose:
-The purpose of this script is to automate the process of loading and preprocessing EEG data from multiple datasets.
-By providing functions tailored to each dataset, it allows researchers and practitioners to easily access and prepare EEG data for analysis, modeling, or other applications in neuroscience research or clinical settings.

-#### Importing Libraries

-    import numpy as np
-    import mne
-    from scipy.io import loadmat
-    import os
-    from share import datasets_basic_infos
-    from Inner_Speech_Dataset.Python_Processing.Data_extractions import Extract_data_from_subject
-    from Inner_Speech_Dataset.Python_Processing.Data_processing import Select_time_window, Transform_for_classificator
-    from mne import io, Epochs, events_from_annotations, EpochsArray from mne.preprocessing import ICA, create_eog_epochs
-    from autoreject import AutoReject
-    from pathlib import Path

-This block imports necessary libraries and modules required for the code.

 #### Main Function:
 The `load_data_labels_based_on_dataset` function is the main function that loads data based on the specified dataset name, subject ID, and data path.
 It calls the appropriate dataset loader function based on the dataset name provided.